This is a Global Expeditions Travel Club Trip:

 Arrive Delhi, India.

-Crossing the Atlantic Ocean, we arrive in Delhi in the evening.
+Crossing the Atlantic Ocean, we arrive in Delhi in the early evening.

 Tour of Taj Mahal.
 (B)